aurorascharff/rsc-workshop/STEPS-4h.md

 ## (App): Use useActionState for form validation

 - (If no time for this: mention blog post.)
-- Whats missing?
-Validation.
-We allow empty data but maybe you don't want that.
-Show invalid image url.
-We're doomed.
-- Vi er fullstackutviklere, don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.
-- Add validation to the form in updateContact.ts, throw error
+- We want to return validation to the form in updateContact.ts, change to safeParse and throw error.
 - Add ErrorBoundary, contactId/edit/error.tsx
 - Return in updateContact, then useActionState, "use client" and Zod
 - Move data fetching one level up